Luis Urías Player Props: Brewers vs. Guardians

 Luis Urías At The Plate

-- Urias is batting .136 with two doubles, a home run and five walks.
+- Urias has two doubles, a home run and five walks while batting .146.

-- In five of 15 games this season, Urias has had at least one hit, including one game with multiple hits.

-- Urias has driven in a run in four games this season (26.7%), including one multiple-RBI game.
+- Urias has had a base hit in six of 16 games this year, and multiple hits once.

+- He has hit a long ball in one of 16 games, and in 1.7% of his plate appearances.

+- In four games this year, Urias has picked up an RBI, with more than one RBI once.

-- He has scored a run in five of 15 games so far this season.
+- He has scored in five of 16 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.